Amelia Coltman

-Amelia Coltman is a British skeleton racer.
+Amelia Coltman (born 5 April 1996) is a British skeleton racer.
 She was a silver medalist at the 2025 European Championships, having been a bronze medalist in 2024.

 Early life

 Coltam grew up in Melton Mowbray, Leicestershire.
 She attended De Lisle College and Loughborough College.
+During her youth, she played tennis at county level.

 Career

 She won a bronze medal at the IBSF European Championships 2024 in Sigulda, Latvia.
 She followed that up with a sixth-placed finish on her World Championship debut in Germany three weeks later.

 Alongside Marcus Wyatt, she won the fourth and final race of the season in the Skeleton Mixed 2024–25 Skeleton World Cup in Lillehammer, Norway.
 That season in the World Cup, she her first World Cup medal by winning the first event in South Korea in November 2024.
 She won a silver medal at the IBSF European Championships 2025 in Lillehammer.

+In the 2025–26 Skeleton World Cup, Coltman finished third in Sigulda.
+At the 2026 Winter Olympics, she finished ninth in the women's skeleton.

 Personal life

 Her parents, Gary and Theresa, were both national cycling champions.
 She trains in Skeleton at the University of Bath.